Teams are increasingly dispersed around the world

 Soft skills are as important as the technology

 The absence of the face-to-face element also restricts the ability to build personal relationships.
 Things can get very stilted and it’s far more difficult to get to know someone just from chats on audio calls.
-Getting to know you better over a beer as commonly happens in Europe and the US or over coffee and cakes as is popular in the Middle East isn’t going to happen.
+Getting to know you better over a beer as commonly happens in Europe and the US or over coffee and cakes as is popular in the Middle East is a whole lot less likely to happen.

 Language, time zones and cultural differences add to the difficulties